ds4ph-bme/project-Indranuj10/README.md

 The final list of features was:'LSTAT','DIS ','NOX','RM ','CRIM','AGE ','PTRATIO','B ','TAX'.

-In this project I have used libraries like: numpy,pandas,matplotlib,sklearn.pickle,flask.
+In this project I have used libraries like: numpy,pandas,matplotlib,sklearn,pickle,flask.

 I built the app using **Flask** and deployed it in **Heroku** platform.